pkelchte/h1b/README.md

 # H-1B
-Collection of information regarding the H-1B (specialty occupation) visa transfer, assuming the simplest case (beneficiary will work at the company's main office, there is no [EAR](http://www.bis.doc.gov/index.php/regulations/export-administration-regulations-ear#ccl) OR ITAR data they will have access to, and the company is not H-1B dependent)
+Collection of information regarding the H-1B (specialty occupation) visa transfer, assuming the simplest case (beneficiary will work at the company's main office, there is no [EAR](http://www.bis.doc.gov/index.php/regulations/export-administration-regulations-ear#ccl)/ITAR data they will have access to, and the company is not H-1B dependent)

 Also, the codes and salaries in this document are specific to entry level Electrical Engineers in the Los Angeles County (Area Code: 31084).
 H-1B benificiaries of other occupations in other regions should use the [FLC Data Center wizard](http://www.flcdatacenter.com/OESWizardStart.aspx) to obtain data for their prospective job.